ullagallu-class/classes-index/docker/day-3.md

 ```

 Docker networking helps manage container communication efficiently, whether within a single machine or across multiple nodes. 🚀

-# Docker-Compose
-Docker Compose is a tool that helps you define and manage multi-container Docker applications using a simple YAML file (docker-compose.yml).
-Instead of running multiple docker run commands manually, you can define your entire application stack in one file and start everything with a single command.

 # Docker volumes
 Containers are ephemeral, meaning they don’t persist data after termination or restart.
 To preserve data beyond the container lifecycle, we use volumes.